 Perhaps the most notable projection included in the bureau's report is that the growth rate for workers aged 55 and older is 1.8 percent, or three times that of the overall workforce.
 Of course, this doesn't necessarily mean that every industry will be composed mostly of older adults, but it does mean many industries will have a higher saturation of workers older than 50.

-One big problem with this increase in workplace injuries is that recovery time is often quite long.
+One big problem with aging employees in the workplace is the increase in longer recovery times for workplace injuries.
 According to Pennsylvania State University, older adults take more time to heal than younger people because they have a different inflammatory reaction to skin abrasions and can't synthesize collagen as fast as they once could.
 That means an older adult will take longer to recover from a lesion or similar injury than a younger worker – which in turn means more time spent away from work.

-One potential solution to the problems posed by an aging labor force could come out of increased partnerships and communication within companies.
-If older adults are more likely to raise their concerns about safety issues, they might be able to communicate the need for extra safety equipment such as slip-resistant shoes.
+One potential solution to the problems posed by aging in the workplace could come out of increased partnerships and communication within companies.
+If older adults are more likely to raise their concerns about safety age issues in the workplace, they might be able to communicate the need for extra safety equipment such as slip-resistant shoes.
 Something as simple as a proper pair of safety shoes could mitigate the high numbers of slip, trip and fall accidents at work.